projectsveltos/sveltos/docs/help_and_tutorials/troubleshooting.md

 $ kubectl label sveltoscluster <cluster-name> -n <cluster namespace> env=dev --overwrite
 ```
 - `env=dev` is the new label set to the cluster

-### Check ClusterSummary, ClusterProfile, Profile Kubernetes Resources
-Every time Sveltos deploys a `Profile` or a `ClusterProfile`, a `clustersummary`,  a `clusterprofile` or a `profile` Kubernetes resources are created.
-We can check the status of the resources and try to understand what is failing.

 #### Validate
 ```bash